 Supported by the LHRI, Sadler Seminars will run for a year, will typically feature between two and five seminars per semester and will be linked with funding for workshops, outreach/impact activities, grant-writing and administrative support.

 In the scheme's third year, the LHRI is delighted to be supporting the following 13 projects:

-- Adventures in Biolinguistic Diversity, Janet Watson (LCS + Sociology): on the diversity of ways in which nature is represented linguistically, and the links between linguistic and bio-diversity.
+- Language and Nature: Bio-linguistic diversity across the continents, Janet Watson (LCS & Sociology): on the diversity of ways in which nature is represented linguistically, and the links between linguistic and bio-diversity.

-- Performance and Music TV: 1960 and After, Tim Boon (Cheney Fellow + Music, SMC, Brotherton & Science Museum): looking at how the developing televisual form of arts-on-TV interacted with the development of musical genres, idea of high and low culture etc.
+- Music 625: Performance and Music TV, 1960 and After, Tim Boon (Cheney Fellow & Music, SMC, Brotherton & Science Museum): looking at how the developing televisual form of 'arts-on-TV' interacted with the development of musical genres, and the idea of 'high' and 'low' culture.

-- Thinking for Dark Times: The Significance of Zygmunt Bauman for the Arts & Humanities and the Relevance of the Arts & Humanities to the Analysis of the Legacy of Zygmunt Bauman, Griselda Pollock (FAHACS + LCS & SSP): new directions in the critical study and development of Baumans work as a timely arts & humanities resource.
+- Thinking for Dark Times: Exploring the Legacies of Zygmunt Bauman for the Arts and Humanities, Griselda Pollock (FAHACS & LCS & SSP): new directions in the critical study and development of Baumans work as a timely arts & humanities resource.

 Further information on the above seminars (including date and location) will be added in due course.

 Details of the projects supported in the 2016-17 series can be found here.